 This is the headquarters of Venice’s antiques dealers, who often turn the square into an open-air market.
 The bland church of San Maurizio, rebuilt in 1806 by Gian Antonio Selva, is a prime candidate for Venice’s most wilted wallflower, saved only by some vigorous neoclassical reliefs on the façade.
-Now deconsecrated, it's a small Museum of Music filled with violins of the Artemio Vesari Collection from the time of Vivaldi, when Venice boasted a number of famous lutanists.
+Now deconsecrated, it's the headquarters of Museo della Musica filled with violins of the Artemio Vesari Collection from the time of Vivaldi, when Venice boasted a number of famous lutanists.
+Others are in San Giacometto

 Next door is the Scuola degli Albanesi.